tuiwidgets/tuiwidgets/doc/ZWidget.rst

    The meaning depends on the set size policy.

 .. rst-class:: tw-virtual
-.. cpp:function:: virtual QSize minimumSizeHint() const
+.. cpp:function:: QSize minimumSizeHint() const

    Returns the calculated minimum size of the widget.

 .. cpp:function:: QSize effectiveSizeHint() const
 .. cpp:function:: QSize effectiveMinimumSize() const
 .. rst-class:: tw-virtual
-.. cpp:function:: virtual QRect layoutArea() const
+.. cpp:function:: QRect layoutArea() const

    Returns a QRect describing the area in the widget that should be used for layouts to place the child widgets.

 .. cpp:function:: ZLayout *layout() const
 .. cpp:function:: void setLayout(ZLayout *l)

+   The layout of a widget allows automatically placing child widgets in the widget's layout area.

+   If a layout is set it will control the size request of the widget based on the size requests of the widgets in the layout.

-   TODO: See layout
+   See also: :ref:`ZLayout`

 .. cpp:function:: void showCursor(QPoint position)